Doctoral Programme in Molecular Life Sciences (DPMLS)

 - the need for funding that enables full-time studies and the significance of the grant for completing the degree

 The grant (1-3 months) can be awarded to 1-4 doctoral candidates of the Doctoral Programme in Molecular Life Sciences.
-Priority is given to doctoral candidates who present a realistic plan for completing their doctoral degree in 2020 or at the beginning of the year 2021.
+Priority is given to doctoral candidates who present a realistic plan for completing their doctoral degree in 2021.
 The grant recipients will be informed personally.

 Further information: DPMLS Coordinator Sari Järvi (firstname.lastname@example.org, tel. +358 50 358 4596)